Top rated White Collar Crimes attorney in Raleigh, North CarolinaBlue LLP

-Mr. Blue is also admitted to practice in the state and federal courts of North Carolina as well as Washington, D.C.
+Mr. Blue is admitted to practice in the state and federal courts of North Carolina as well as Washington, D.C.
 He also is admitted to practice in the United States Court of Appeals for the 4th Circuit.

-Mr. Blue attended Duke University, where he graduated in 2000 with his Bachelor of Arts in Economics and Public Policy Studies.
+He attended Duke University, where he graduated in 2000 with his Bachelor of Arts in Economics and Public Policy Studies.
 He earned his Juris Doctor from Duke University School of Law in 2003.

 First Admitted: 2003, North Carolina